Trading Networks with Bilateral Contracts: Conclusion

 \section{Conclusion}

-Set stability is an appealing stability concept, but in general contract networks set-stable outcomes may not exist and they are not computationally tractable.
-In this paper, we introduced a new natural stability notion for general contract networks, called trail stability.
-We showed that any contract network has a trail-stable outcome when choice functions are fully substitutable.
-We then showed that outcomes satisfying an even stronger stability concept -- full trail stability -- always exist and have a natural lattice structure and inherit a host of properties studied in two-sided and supply-chain settings.
-Moreover, we described how set-stable outcomes, chain-stable and (fully) trail-stable outcomes are related in general networks.
-We then showed that in networked markets competitive equilibrium can exist without the quasilinear assumption on utility functions.
-Full substitutability is crucial for existence of trail-stable outcomes since previous maximal domain results for many-to-many matching markets apply in our case (see, for example, \citet[Theorem 6]{HaKo:12} and \citet[Theorem 2]{HaKo:11}).
-When firms have quasilinear utility functions, (full) substitutability is not necessary for competitive equilibrium and even when all agents have complementary preferences competitive equilibrium may exist \citep{BaKl:13,Drex:13,HaKo:15,Teyt:14}.
-Although \citet{AlTe:15} show that trail-stable outcomes exist in supply chains even in the presence of upstream complementarities with general choice functions, it is not clear whether this result can be extended to general contract networks.
-Finally, it would be interesting to understand how this model can be tested and estimated empirically.
-This is a fruitful area for future research.
+Stability is an appealing solution concept, but in general trading networks stable outcomes may not exist.
+In this paper, we introduced a new solution concept for general trading networks, called trail stability.
+We showed that any trading network has a trail-stable outcome when choice functions are fully substitutable.
+Indeed, full substitutability is crucial for existence of trail-stable outcomes since previous maximal domain results for many-to-many matching markets apply in our case (see, for example, \citet[Theorem 6]{HaKo:12} and \citet[Theorem 2]{HaKo:11}).\footnote{When firms have quasilinear utility functions, (full) substitutability is not necessary for competitive equilibrium and even when all agents have complementary preferences competitive equilibrium may exist \citep{BaKl:13,Drex:13,HaKo:15,Teyt:14}.} Trail-stable outcomes have a natural lattice structure and inherit a host of properties studied in two-sided and supply-chain settings.
+We also considered an alternative solution concept---weak trail stability---which is implied by trail stability under full substitutability.
+Trail stability is a attractive solution concept for trading networks: in a version of our model with continuous prices, \citet*{FlJaJaTe:17} show that competitive equilibrium outcomes are trail-stable and under full substitutability essentially any trail-stable outcome can be supported by competitive equilibrium prices.